 A program administrator is in charge of managing the application and review process for an awards program, and in your program might be called the awards chair or awards coordinator.
 Program administrators on the Awards Portal have special access to this site so they can manage specific aspects of their program and monitor the application and scoring processes.
 There can be more than one program administrator per state, and usually the state Executive Director is also appointed as a program administrator.
 In some states, the position of handling the awards responsibilities is reappointed regularly.
 To appoint a new program administrator, the current administrator or state leader should contact ACTE staff at firstname.lastname@example.org.
 If you have already been appointed as a program administrator, learn more about how to get started below.

 How do I access my state program as an administrator on the Awards Portal?

-To view the Portal as an administrator, you need to log in using a special url: https://acte.secure-platform.com/a/admin/.
-Your login ID is your email address and your password should have been sent to you in an automated email.
-If you can't remember or find your password, you can reset your password here.
+To view the Portal as an administrator, you need to log in using a special url here.
+Your login ID is your email address and your password that you use for your ACTE membership.
+If you can't remember or find your password, please reach out to the Member Services Department.

 Watch our video, Logging in as an Admin, to get an overview of the Awards Portal as seen by administrators.

 What can I do as an administrator on the Awards Portal?